suterma/SqlSyringe/README.md

 I built this as an example project for learning ASP.NET Core and multi-targeting NuGet packages.

 ## Application
-These examples use a minimal contfiguration
+These examples use a minimal configuration
 ### .NET Core
 In the target project, configure SqlSyringe in Startup.cs as a middleware: